Ketuanan Melayu

 The riots caused a major change in the government's approach to racial issues, and led to the introduction of an aggressive affirmative action policy strongly favouring the Malays, the New Economic Policy (NEP).
 The National Culture Policy, also introduced in 1970, emphasised an assimilation of the non-Malays into the Malay ethnic group.
-However, during the 1990s Prime Minister Mahathir Mohamad rejected this approach, with his Bangsa Malaysia policy emphasising a Malaysian instead of Malay identity for the state.
-During the 2000s decade politicians began stressing the phrase ketuanan Melayu, and publicly chastised government ministers who questioned the social contract.
+During the 1990s, Prime Minister Mahathir Mohamad toned down this approach, with his Bangsa Malaysia policy emphasising a Malaysian instead of Malay identity for the state.
+However, since the 2010s, politicians particularly from the Malaysian United Indigenous Party (BERSATU) and the Malaysian Islamic Party (PAS) began re-emphasising the phrase, as they deemed such rights as being threatened under a Pakatan Harapan (PH)–led government, and publicly chastised government ministers from the coalition who questioned the concept as being in violation of the supposed social contract.

 Malaysian Malays

-Ethnic Malays which make up the majority population of Malaysia at 50.4%, are an ethnic group of Austronesian people predominantly inhabiting the Malay Peninsula, including the southernmost parts of Thailand, the east coast of Sumatra, the coast of Borneo, and the smaller islands which lie between these locations.
+Ethnic Malays which make up the majority population of Malaysia at 70.4%, are an ethnic group of Austronesian peoplepredominantly inhabiting the Malay Peninsula, including the southernmost parts of Thailand, the east coast of Sumatra, the coast of Borneo, and the smaller islands which lie between these locations.
 The true origin of ethnic Malays is still the subject of studies among historians, anthropologists and linguists.
 A popular theory suggested that the people who spoke Austronesian languages first arrived in Maritime Southeast Asia between 2,500BCE and 1,500BCE, as a part of Austronesian expansion from Taiwan to Southeast Asia.

-However, a recent genetic studies carried out by HUGO (Human Genome Organisation) involving almost 2000 people across Asia, points to another theory of Asian migration pattern.
+However, a recent genetic studies carried out by HUGO (Human Genome Organisation) involving almost 2,000 people across Asia, points to another theory of Asian migration pattern.
 The HUGO findings support the hypothesis that Asia was populated primarily through a single migration event from the south and that the South East Asian region was populated first which contained the most diversity, then continuing slowly North with its diversity being lost.

 Hindu and Buddhist influences arrived through trade contacts with the Indian subcontinent.
 The beginning of the first Millennium saw the rise of ancient Malay states in the coastal areas of Malay Peninsula, notably the Red Earth Kingdom (1st century), Gangga Negara (2nd century), Langkasuka (2nd century), Kedah (2nd century) and Pahang (5th century).
-Between 7th and 13th centuries, many of these small, often prosperous peninsular maritime trading states became part of the Srivijaya empire, a Malay kingdom centred in Palembang and Kedah.
+Between 7th and 13th centuries, many of these small, often prosperous peninsular maritime trading states became part of the Srivijaya empire, a kingdom centred in Palembang, Sumatra.